A Concise Dictionary for Tai Chi Students

 Xiaojia (小架) — Small frame.

-Zhan zhuang (站桩) — Holding a posture; or standing meditation.
+Zhan zhuang (站桩) — Standing like a post; or standing meditation.

 Zuowang (坐忘) — A method of seated meditation.